Pandemic-Affected Research Continuation Initiative

 3. Upload Application Narrative (PDF document).

-The application narrative should be in 12-point font, not exceed 2 single-spaced pages and should address the following:
+The application narrative should not exceed 2 single-spaced pages (10 pt. font) and should address the following:

 (a) Describe the research activities for which the expended funds were initially intended.